Whatsapp Icon

 Potential Complications

 As with any major surgery, there are potential risks associated with an esophagectomy.
-These may include infection, bleeding, respiratory issues, or complications related to anesthesia.
+These may include infection, bleeding, respiratory issues, or complications related to anaesthesia.
 Longer-term challenges may encompass nutritional difficulties or changes in how food is digested and absorbed, given the alterations to the gastrointestinal tract.

 Long-Term Care